 Further Reading: Importance of 4Rs – Refuse, Reduce, Reuse, Recycle

-In many new product packs, you will find a bubble wrap used as a protective covering.
+In many new product packs, you will find bubble wrap used as a protective covering.
 If you do a lot of shopping, you will most likely find that you have more bubble wraps than products.
-If you enjoy art crafts like painting, bubble wraps can come in handy to make it easier and more fun.
+If you enjoy art and crafts like painting, bubble wrap can come in handy to make it easier and more fun.

 To make a forest painting like the one in the picture needs just three steps.
 First, cut the wrap into circles of different sizes.
 The various sizes will create perspective or depth.
 Then apply paint on the wrap and press it against your picture.

 View this post on Instagram